rachelrios/training-material/topics/statistics/tutorials/FNN/tutorial.md

 $$ \mathcal{L}(\boldsymbol{\hat{y}^{(j)}}, \boldsymbol{y^{(j)}}) = - \sum_{i=1}^{c} \boldsymbol{y_{i}^{(j)}}ln(\boldsymbol{\hat{y}_{i}^{(j)}}) $$

-You can find the cross-entropy formula for binary and multilabel classifications in {% cite Bagheri %}.
+You can find the cross entropy formula for binary and multilabel classifications in {% cite Bagheri %}.
 They are just special cases of multiclass cross entropy and are not give here for the sake of brevity.

 The loss function is calculated for each training example in the training set.
 The average of the calculated loss functions